MikroElektronika/mikrosdk_click_v2/clicks/digiisolator/README.md

 ### Application Task

 > At the start, the demo application reads and checks the manufacturer ID and
-> device ID of the connected Flash 11 click board by using SPI serial interface.
+> device ID of the connected Flash 11 Click board by using SPI serial interface.
 > After that, sends a "MikroE" message, reads the received data,
 > and parses it by using UART serial interface in loopback mode.
 > And finally, the demo app reads the results of the AD conversion of the D1 (AN) pin.